CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  Makes a company overt.

 #### Leaf Brooch
  The item being replaced by the Leaf Brooch being discarded must be in play to satisfy any targeting restrictions.
 When it comes time to discard that item, discard Leaf Brooch instead.

  If used to replace a gold ring after a successful test, the bearer of the gold ring item gets the special ring item, not the bearer of the Leaf Brooch.

 #### Leaflock
  Allows the canceling of one creature or the canceling and discarding of an event that targets the company in question or an entity associated with that company.

- May tap to give +1 prowess to another character facing an automatic- attack, or hazard keyed to his site.
+ May tap to give +1 prowess to another character facing an automatic-attack, or hazard keyed to his site.

 #### The Lidless Eye
  Playing this card discards its player's Bade to Rule and prevents him from subsequently playing Bade to Rule.

  You may only play this card if none of your opponents are Ringwraiths.

 #### Long Dark Reach
  The creature does not count against the hazard limit.